 Shoshi recommends placing your puppy in their confined, safe place with a treat or toy and leaving the house for five minutes.
 It’s normal to hear some vocalizing (e.g., barking and whining) from your puppy during this time.
 When you hear a break in the vocalizing, quickly come back.
 Once your puppy becomes used to five minutes, try slowly increasing the time.
 Remember to wait for a break in the barking before entering the room so they don’t associate barking with a way to get you to come back.

 It’s important that every new experience your puppy has is a positive one that will encourage them to be comfortable in new situations and not fearful.
-Positive experiences can be nurtured with lots of praise, puppy treats and play rewards.
+Positive experiences can be nurtured with lots of praise and play rewards.
 Make sure you also stay calm and relaxed because puppies can sense when you’re stressed.

 Puppy Socializing Checklist